DongokYang/module_03_assignment/README.md

+# assignment03

+## Description
+The purpose of this assignment is to hone programming skills using loops and logics.

-# Virtual ATM Project for Pixell River Financial customer
+## Virtual ATM Project for Pixell River Financial customer
 The intention of this program is to make an virtual ATM which enables customers to track their bank transactions.

-## Description
-[Provide a brief description of the project]
+## Interest calculating Project for VP Client Services.

 ## Author
 Dongok Yang

 ## Assignment
-[Indicate the name and description of the assignment the project is related to]
+assignment 3 for logic and loops